A C++ program for estimating detector sensitivities to long-lived particles: Displaced Decay Counter

 \subsubsection{Defining detectors in cylindrical geometry}

 In order to minimize the time cost of event simulation, we design the (virtual) detectors in a fashion exploiting the cylindrical symmetry (of LLP production) around the beam axis.
 Detectors (which need not observe the cylindrical symmetry in their design) are thus constructed from `shapes' in the cylindrical half-plane --- the latter being defined by the beam axis $(\text{O}z)$ and the radial coordinate $(\text{O}h)$ ---, to which an angular aperture $\delta\varphi$ is associated.
 In this way, LLPs emitted at any azimuthal angle are used in the calculation of the acceptance.
+Should control over the cylindrical angle prove necessary in a later stage of development of DDC, it can be restored by associating angular cuts to the detector volumes.
 For a detector covering an azimuthal aperture of $\Delta\varphi$, this type of implementation saves a factor $\approx2\pi/\Delta\varphi$ in terms of event generation, as compared to a strict three-dimensional modelization.